destapi/riot-blog/README.md

 - scoped to each component
 - higher level styling to affect multiple components

-in this case, a little styling can be added to the _todo-list_ via a seperate css file, although this same styling can be added using a _style_ tag right inside the _app_ component.
+in this case, a little styling can be added to the _todo-list_ via a separate css file, although this same styling can be added using a _style_ tag right inside the _app_ component.
 Again, it's purely just a matter of style, convenience and design goals.

 > Create the styles file